elr0p3/FTPsimulation/ftp_server/README.md

 QUIT<endline>
 ```

-## Running
+## Running the server

-We are building the project with the builtin package manager for Rust `cargo`
+We are building the project with the builtin package manager for Rust `cargo`, so you need a stable rust installation available.

 ```
 >> cargo run --release